 Reggie copes by disappearing into his online games.
 I recognize that kind of escape.
 Once, I did it with books, losing myself in romance, fantasy, and dystopian.
 Anything but my own problems.

-At least I’ve finished another season in my support group, this one about life after separation.
+My support group just finished another season, this one about life after separation.
 The first season helped me see my pain.
-The second let me feel and accept it.
+The second let me feel and accept it, leaving me raw.

 Freedom, for me, feels like wind in my hair, sunlight on my skin, a wild urge to run, to shake off these chains keeping me stuck.
 But I walk, focusing on each step, feeling the gravel beneath my feet, trying to settle my nervous system.